 What if prophetic words, delivered in a spirit of love and concern, helped governments and civil leaders plan for disaster relief?

 B. Does it invite consideration—is it open, or closed?

 A prophetic word should invite hearers to consider it and weigh up for themselves whether the prophecy is from God.

 In the past I had a mistaken belief that prophetic ministries have a ‘hotline to God’ that precludes them from error.
 I now realise how unscriptural and dangerous this is.

 This belief can sometimes be reflected in the language used in a prophecy.

 All prophecies are subject to testing, and this is especially true of words that give direction or correction.

-Even a mature prophetic ministries in the prophetic office should not give directive or corrective words without submitting them in an attitude of humility.
+Even a mature prophetic ministry in the prophetic office should not give directives or corrective words without submitting them in an attitude of humility.